verhovsky/cli/docs/content/configuring-npm/package-json.md

 If a dependency can be used, but you would like npm to proceed if it cannot be found or fails to install, then you may put it in the `optionalDependencies` object.
-This is a map of package name to version or url, just like the `dependencies` object.
+This is a map of package name to version or URL, just like the `dependencies` object.
 The difference is that build failures do not cause installation to fail.
 Running `npm install --no-optional` will prevent these dependencies from being installed.